 The architect will be providing you with a professional service, not a product.
 Unlike buying a car or new appliance, you won’t be able to see the final product and test it out.
 Knowing the right architect to hire comes down to finding someone you trust, and feel is right for the job.
 Different projects require different skills so make sure you know what you’re looking for before you start looking.

-Essential to Questions to Ask When Interviewing
+Questions to Ask When Interviewing

 We suggest asking specifically about his/her role in the process.
 You may feel comfortable picking out the fixtures and managing the contractor, or, perhaps you would rather have the architect handle it.
 It is also a good idea to ask how problems had been dealt with on other jobs.
 For instance, if the contractor ran into unexpected issues, how did he/she work it out?